The long-term debt ratio is a financial metric investors use to assess a company’s use of long-term debt for financing its operations.

 Long-Term Debt Ratio Calculation

-Calculating the Long Term Debt Ratio is a critical process in financial analysis, providing insight into a company’s leverage by comparing its long-term debt to its total assets.
+Calculating the long-term debt ratio is a critical process in financial analysis.
+Comparing a company’s long-term debt to its total assets provides insight into its leverage.

 Calculation Methodology